Giotto

 Back wall: St. Louis of Toulouse; St. Clare of Assisi; St. Elisabeth of Hungary

-Right wall: Confirmation of the Franciscan Rule; St. Francis before the Sultan (Trial by fire); St. Francis appears to Brother Agostino and to Bishop Guido of Assisi
+Right wall: Approval of the Franciscan Rule; St. Francis before the Sultan (Trial by fire); St. Francis appears to Brother Agostino and to Bishop Guido of Assisi

 Vault: Obedience; Poverty; Chastity; fragmentary figure; in clypei on a star-spangled blue ground and ornamental band with geometrical decoration